libben/the-ocean/ProjectDocument.md

 **Controls**

 The player traverses around the level using the W, A, and D keys.
 The W and D keys control left and right movements, and the A key is used for jumping.
-The Fire2 button will be used to control the gravity gun.
-Pressing Fire2 will first pick up and object, and pressing it again will drop the object.
+The X button will be used to control the gravity gun.
+Pressing X will first pick up and object, and pressing it again will drop the object.

 **Switching Realities**